TheAwiteb/ocypode-lang/book/src/pages/built-in-functions/len.md

 ## What can it get the length of?
 `len` can get the length of [strings] and [arrays].

+## Errors
+`len` will throw an error if its argument is not a string or array.

 ## Examples
 ```ocypode
 ~main<argc><argv>{<